dlebansais/Sign-Up-Sign-In-Guidelines/README.md

 The process of cleaning up the database is the following:

-* Delete all entries in the credentials table that have the active field set to 0 and the current time greater than or equal to the transaction end field.
+* Delete all entries in the credentials table that have the active field set to 0 and the current time greater than or equal to the transaction timeout field.
 This will free usernames and email addresses for which a sign up process was started but never completed.
-* Delete all entries in the credentials table that have the active field set to 1 and the delete date field lesser than the current time.
+* Delete all entries in the credentials table that have the active field set to 1 and the delete timeout field lesser than the current time.
 This will remove credentials that where scheduled for deletion.
 Send confirmation emails for these.
 * Delete corresponding entries in the salts table to remove salts that are no longer used.
-* Clear the transaction code field for all entries in the credentials table that have the active field set to 1 and the transaction_end field greater than or equal to the current time.
+* Clear the transaction code field for all entries in the credentials table that have the active field set to 1 and the transaction timeout field greater than or equal to the current time.
 This will prevent keeping transaction codes in the database longer than necessary.

 ### Terminology
 In what follows, terms in bold indicate a specific operation: